-The position of the boat may also be determined geometrically, as follows; (but this would be too tedious a process where a great number of stations are to be determined.)
-Let ABC be three fixed objects on shore, and from the boat at D, suppose the angles CDB and BDA were found = 40° and 60°.
-Subtract double the angle CDB from 180°, and take half the remainder = 50°, and lay off this angle from C and B, the two lines will meet in E, which will be the centre of a circle passing through B, C, and the place of the boat, which will be somewhere on this circle.
-To find the exact point, take double the angle, B D A, from 180°, and lay off half the remainder = 30° from B and A; these lines will meet in a point, F, which will also be the centre of a circle passing through A, B, and the place of the boat; consequently, where these two circles intersect each other, viz. at D, will be the situation of the boat on the plan, with regard to the shore, as required.
+C D B from 180° , and take half the remainder $\pm 50^{\circ}$, and lay off this angle from C and B, the two lines will meet in E, which will be the centre of a circle passing through B, C, and the place of the boat, which will be somewhere on this circle.
+To find the exact point, take double the angle, B D A, from 180°, and lay off half the remainder $= 30^{\circ}$ from B and A; these lines will meet in a point F, which will also be the centre of a circle passing through A, B, and the place of the boat; consequently where these two circles intersect each other, viz. at D, will be the situation of boat on the plan, with regard to the shore, as required.